meriemlamti/Projet-SOC/Rapport/documentation_final.md

 * **Value:** **Enabled**
 > **💡 Technical Rationale:**
 > * **Authentication Stability:** Active Directory uses the Kerberos protocol.
 If a server's clock is off by more than **5 minutes** from the Domain Controller, users will be unable to log in.
-> * **Log Correlation:** Ensures that time stamps on logs across all servers match exactly, which is vital when comparing events during a security incident.

 ---